Statistics Explained

 In 2015, in the Addis Ababa Action Agenda, all countries recognised that international public finance plays an important role in complementing countries’ domestic efforts to mobilise public resources, especially in the poorest and most vulnerable countries.
 Official development assistance (ODA), other official flows (OOFs), private flows, such as foreign direct investment (FDI), grants by non-governmental organisations (NGOs) and officially supported export credits [2] are some of the financial flows from the EU and its Member States to developing countries.

-Regarding the total volume of financial flows from the EU to developing countries, the Organisation for Economic Co-operation and Development (OECD) estimates that total public and private EU financing to developing countries amounted to EUR 111.3 billion in 2021.
-When accounting for inflation, this is about the same level as the financial flows provided by the EU fifteen years earlier, and is – in part substantially – lower than the amounts provided between 2014 and 2019.
-While OOFs and grants by NGOs have remained rather marginal, ODA and private flows combined have accounted for 95 % or more of total estimated EU financing for development since 2014.
+Regarding the total volume of financial flows from the EU to developing countries, the Organisation for Economic Co-operation and Development (OECD) estimates that total public and private EU financing to developing countries amounted to EUR 126.3 billion in 2022.
+When accounting for inflation, this is about the same level as the financial flows provided by the EU around 2010, but is — in part substantially — lower than the amounts provided between 2014 and 2019.
+While OOFs and grants by NGOs have remained rather marginal, ODA and private flows combined have accounted for at least 95 % of total EU financing for development since 2014.
 Overall, ODA has been the most reliable and steady financial flow from the EU to developing countries, while private flows have varied strongly over the years.
+The overall reduction in EU financing to developing countries over the past five-year period is a result of strong cuts in private flows of 64 %, while ODA has grown by 38 % since 2017.

 Official development assistance: a long struggle to meet targets